Whisky-App/whisky-book/src/game-support/content-warning.md

 > [!WARNING]
 > If you press "Paste" in the face editor the game experiences a fatal error and crashes

+> [!WARNING]
+> The game will be unable to delete the temp folder's contents.

+> [!WARNING]
+> Any video will not be able to render/extract.

 {{#template ../templates/steam.md id=2881650}}